Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: precision matrix

 From this proposition it follows that the matrix $\Theta$ from \cref{def:Theta} is always \PSD{} with kernel equal to $\laSpan{\set{\oneVec}}$.
-Furthermore, the class of \HR{} distributions, parametrized by the collection $\Dcal_d$ of \CND{} matrices, can just as well be parametrized by the set $\Pcal_d^\oneVec$, interpreted either in the role of $\Theta$ or $\Sigma$.
-As we will show in \cref{cor:HrDecompositionV}, the matrix $\Sigma$ is the degenerate covariance matrix of a particular transformation of the \HR{} Pareto vector $Y$.
+Furthermore, the class of \HR{} distributions, parametrized by the set $\Dcal_d$ of \CND{} matrices, can just as well be parametrized by $\Pcal_d^\oneVec$, interpreted either in the role of $\Theta$ or $\Sigma$.
+As discussed after \cref{prop:HrDensitySimple}, the matrix $\Sigma$ is the degenerate covariance matrix of a particular transformation of the \HRP{} vector $Y$.
 Similarly to the Gaussian case, the precision matrix $\Theta$ can be obtained from this covariance matrix as $\Theta = \Sigma\pinv$, using the \MP{} inverse due to its singularity.

-Representation~\cref{eq:ThetaRepLimit} builds a bridge to the original work by \cite{hueslerReiss1989}.
-They studied the asymptotic distribution of component-wise maxima of a Gaussian triangular array where each row is an independent random sample from a Gaussian distribution with $d \times d$ correlation matrix $\rho\n$ such that the limit

-exists.
-These component-wise maxima then converge to a max-stable \HR{} distributions, parametrized by the \CND{} matrix $\Gamma = 4L$; see (3.1) in \cite{hueslerReiss1989}.
-If $S \in \Rdd$ is a matrix satisfying $\gamma(S) = \Gamma$ for a given $\Gamma \in \Dcal_d$, and if $\rho\n$ is the correlation matrix associated to the covariance matrix